 5. Students should go to Google, make sure they are logged into their school Google account, click the apps button, and scroll down to find Blogger (you might want to create a tile on Symbaloo for this, too).
 We will then work together through the process of setting up your blog.6.
 When you are finished creating your blog, copy its URL.7.
 Go to Classroom and open the document titled Blog Addresses.
 Once there, find your name and paste your blog URL in the column next to your name.8.
 Students will be walked through the process of creating a new post, adding a link to a post (an item on the rubric), and adding a picture/graphic to a post (another item on the rubric).9.
 If there is time, we will go to Noodletools and begin discussing how to cite pictures.
 If we run out of time, we'll do it Monday.

-HOMEWORK: Continue exploring Raise.me to see what might be available to you.
-Study your lesson one vocabulary words for the assessment on September 6 or 7 (block day) and complete the exercises for September 5.
+HOMEWORK: Feel free to begin working on your first post.
+You will also have time to begin working on it Monday and Tuesday.
+Continue exploring Raise.me to see what might be available to you.
+Study your lesson one vocabulary words for the assessment on September 5 or 6 (block day) and complete the exercises for September 4.